Rashard Lewis: Orlando Magic (2007–2010)

 After playing his first nine seasons for the Seattle SuperSonics, Lewis joined the Orlando Magic in July 2007, as he agreed to a six-year sign-and-trade deal worth $118 million.
 In his first season with the Magic, Lewis was moved from his usual small forward position to power forward.
 That year, he made 53 more three-pointers than his previous single-season record (173, 2004–05).
 During the playoffs, the Magic reached the second round, with Lewis contributing a 33-point performance against the Detroit Pistons in Orlando's only win of the series.
 Lewis was the Magic's top scorer in the playoffs and set personal records in points, rebounds, and assists.

 Lewis started the 2008–09 season as the team's second leading scorer, earning an appearance in the 2009 NBA All-Star Game.
 In the 2009 NBA playoffs, Lewis hit a game-winning shot in the first game of the Eastern Conference Finals against the Cleveland Cavaliers, what he called the biggest shot of his career.
 The Magic won the series and advanced to the NBA Finals, where they were defeated by the Los Angeles Lakers in five games.

 On August 6, 2009, Lewis was suspended without pay for the first ten games of the 2009–10 season after testing positive for a banned substance that he had taken during the 2008–09 NBA season.
 He was tested for it during the 2009 NBA Finals.
 The over-the-counter supplement he was taking contained Dehydroepiandrosterone which is frequently used to combat fatigue.

 Washington Wizards (2010–2012)

 On December 18, 2010, Lewis was traded to the Washington Wizards in exchange for Gilbert Arenas.
 In 60 games for the Wizards over two seasons, Lewis averaged 9.7 points, 4.9 rebounds and 1.5 assists per game.

-New Orleans Hornets (2012)

 On June 20, 2012, Lewis was traded, along with the 46th pick in the 2012 NBA draft, to the New Orleans Hornets in exchange for Trevor Ariza and Emeka Okafor.
 On June 30, 2012, the Hornets agreed to buyout terms with Lewis and waived him.